-Despite Press freedom being an integral part of democracy, we have dropped to the lowest rank (140th out of 179 countries), which as per experts is the lowest for the ‘world’s biggest democracy’.
+Despite the press being an integral part of democracy, we have dropped to the lowest rank (140th out of 179 countries) o the Press Freedom Index, which as per experts is the lowest for the ‘world’s biggest democracy’.
 With the current rise in murders and threats against the journalists and editors, clearly, the future of investigative journalism looks bleak.
 Approximately 41 journalists have been murdered in India in the last 25 years, as per the Committee to Protect Journalists (CPJ).

 Let’s take a look at the few journalists who were killed in India for simply doing their job: